HwWobbe/Wip-Main/README.md

       - "position" (in the AWareness) of intenbded Audience
       - "Queue" all others for future use.
 (Queue growth shoulld be managed/mitigated via the 10 standard TimePeriods
       - 'space' ( 'place' ) will be a functions of needToBeAt, so also ...
+    - AI should aid in the maintenance of this microContent

 - ...